BugTracker-BH/FrozenFX/README.md

 ## Philosophy

-FrozenFX is a paid premium utility created by BugTracker_.
+FrozenFX is a paid quality premium utility created by BugTracker_.

 - No advertisements
 - No subscriptions